-My critique leads to constructive proposals.
 Once the extreme variation in event size is appreciated, it is clear that the largest events-relatively few in number-contribute the majority of total participants.
-That most events go unreported by the media is far less of a problem when we measure total participation, because these small events contribute so little to the total.
+That most events go unreported by the media is far less of a problem if we measure total participation, because these small events contribute so little to the total.
 National series of strikes and demonstrations, for example, are dominated by events of at least 10,000 participants.
-Therefore we need to focus on the largest events.
-Effort should concentrate on recording these events properly, by eliminating erroneous duplication and estimating their size more consistently; this effort is feasible because there are so few of them.
+Effort should therefore concentrate on accurately recording these large events, by eliminating erroneous duplication and estimating their size more consistently; this effort is feasible because there are so few of them.

-This paper develops a quantitative and empirical critique of the use of event frequency as a variable.
-At the outset, it is worth noting that this variable lacks conceptual or theoretical justification.
-Conceptualizations of the object of sociological interest refer to actions rather than events.
-For Tarrow (2011: 7), "[t]he irreducible act that lies at the base of all social movements, protests, rebellions, riots, strike waves, and revolutions is contentious collective action."
-Opp (2009: 38) defines protest as "joint (i.e. collective) action of individuals aimed at achieving their goal or goals by influencing the decisions of a target."
-Social movements are conceived by Oliver and Myers (2003: 3) as "populations of collective actions."
-By implication, what should be quantified are actions.
-Actions create events; events are significant because of the actions they instantiate.
-The frequency of protest events is only obliquely related to contentious collective action.
-Action can be measured in different ways (as will be discussed further below).
+The theoretical rationale for quantifying protest by the number of participants is worth sketching briefly.
+Conceptualizations of the object of sociological interest refer to actions.
+For Tarrow (2011:7), "[t]he irreducible act that lies at the base of all social movements, protests, rebellions, riots, strike waves, and revolutions is contentious collective action."
+Opp (2009:38) defines protest as "joint (i.e. collective) action of individuals aimed at achieving their goal or goals by influencing the decisions of a target."
+Social movements are conceived by Oliver and Myers (2003:3) as "populations of collective actions."
+By implication, actions should be quantified.
 The most basic measure is the number of protest actions, in other words the number of participants in protest.

-The number of participants is a crucial variable in theories of how social movements bring about change.
-DeNardo (1985: 36-37) takes "the disruptiveness of protests, demonstrations, and uprisings to be first and foremost a question of numbers"; thus one key parameter is "the percentage of the population mobilized" (see also Lohmann 1994).

-According to Oberschall (1994: 80), "the crucial resource for obtaining the collective good is the number of participants or contributors."
+The number of participants appears as a crucial variable in theories of how social movements bring about change.
+DeNardo (1985:36-37) takes "the disruptiveness of protests, demonstrations, and uprisings to be first and foremost a question of numbers"; thus, one key parameter is "the percentage of the population mobilized" (see also Lohmann 1994).
+According to Oberschall (1994:80), "the crucial resource for obtaining the collective good is the number of participants or contributors."
 Practitioners echo this point.
-"Remember, in a nonviolent struggle, the only weapon that you're going to have is numbers" (Popovic and Miller 2015: 52).
-To my knowledge, no theory explicitly identifies the frequency of events as a critical variable.
-The importance of numbers is reinforced when we consider the orchestration of contentious gatherings.
-Tilly (1995: 370) postulates that leaders are "maximizing the multiple of four factors: numbers [of participants], commitment, worthiness, and unity."
+"Remember, in a nonviolent struggle, the only weapon that you're going to have is numbers" (Popovic and Miller 2015:52).
+The importance of numbers is reinforced by considering the orchestration of contentious gatherings.
+Tilly (1995:370) postulates that leaders are "maximizing the multiple of four factors: numbers [of participants], commitment, worthiness, and unity."
 When demonstrators converge on one location (such as the capital city) on a single day, they are clearly maximizing the number of participants.
 If they wanted to maximize the frequency of events, then they would disperse to different places to perform separate demonstrations at different times.
 Indeed, the size of the demonstrations would not matter-ten demonstrations of a dozen people would be preferable to a single demonstration of one hundred thousand.